Property tax is based on the following formula:

 What does that mean to you as a property owner and taxpayer?

 Simply stated, it means that even though the appraised value of your home may increase, your property tax bill may not necessarily follow.
-The video below explains the Gallagher Amendment:

 The residential assessment ratio is 7.15%, but the assessment ratio for all other properties is 29% (except oil and gas, which is assessed at 87.5% of the actual value of production).
 Notably, in 2008, oil and gas production and equipment represented nearly 55% of La Plata County's total 2008 property taxes levied.